alt-design/Alt-Redirect-Addon/README.md

 | Site portion is added back in *(new 😁)*  | `/fr/new`                      |
 | Redirect happens                          | `return redirect("/fr/new");`  |

-This means that the redirect addon will handle redirecting on any of it's subsites as long as it is flagged on the redirect.
+This means that the redirect addon will handle redirecting on any of it's subsites as long as the site is flagged on the redirect.
 Previously (versions <v2 or >v2 with enhanced subsite support disabled) you would've needed to flag the site in the redirect and include the full URI, EG:

 `"/fr/old" -> "/fr/new"`

-## Legacy >v2 Support
+#### Legacy >v2 Support

-This mode aims to maintain compatibility where people have an existing multisite setup and have redirects configured with the full URI including the site, EG:
+This mode aims to maintain compatibility for people with an existing multisite setup who have redirects configured with the full URI including the site, EG:

 `"/fr/old" -> "/fr/new"`